chigozie-i/Stored-Procedure/README.md

 ## Parameters in Stored Procedures:

-Stored procedures can accept parameters, which allow you to pass values into the procedure when it's executed.
+Stored procedures can accept parameters, allowing you to pass values into the procedure when it is executed.

 ```sql
 CREATE PROCEDURE SelectCustomerByID